Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

 @import url('https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css');

-So, public client-side resources are resources stored in the folder specified in the web-server configurations.
-These files can be used by many applications of the same webserver and can be viewed by anyone with the link.
+So, public client-side resources are resources stored in the folder specified in the web server configurations.
+These files can be used by many applications of the same web server and can be viewed by anyone by the link.

-Default location for the public client-side resources is this
+Default location for the public client-side resources is as follows:

 With public.xml, you can use these references to a resource file: